szdiy/duo/README.md

 The firmware is powered by esp-open-rtos, before building set the enviornment variable 'ESP_OPEN_RTOS' to the absolute path of the esp-open-rtos directory.

-Need to implement the DL/T645-2007 protocol.
+The electricity meter supports the DL/T645-2007 protocol.
+But we only need to read some interesting data such as the total kWh data.

 ## Firmware Over-The-Air (FOTA)